 What Length Is A Buzz Cut With No Guard?

 Because of this, the exact length can vary very slightly from one device to another.
-However, almost always, 1/16 inch will be the correct answer.
+A standard Wahl blade will trim down to 0.8mm, while the #000 blade of Andis or Oster will trim down to 0.5mm.

 A Buzz Cut With No Guard Is Great For Balding Men